I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 Cranberry is also a prevention tool, not a treatment.
 If you have an active UTI, see a doctor.
 Antibiotics remain the standard of care for active infections.

-Soluble A-Type PACs Are the Clinical Formula.
+Soluble A-Type PACs Are Science Backed.
 Everything Else Is Marketing.

 The reason your cranberry supplement might not be working isn't that cranberry doesn't prevent UTIs.
 The 2022 Howell study, the 2023 Cochrane Review of 50 clinical trials, and three decades of research all confirm that the right form of cranberry significantly reduces UTI recurrence.